Plutonium: Cold War use and waste

 Large stockpiles of weapons-grade plutonium were built up by both the Soviet Union and the United States during the Cold War.
 The U.S. reactors at Hanford and the Savannah River Site in South Carolina produced 103 tonnes, and an estimated 170 tonnes of military-grade plutonium was produced in the USSR.
 (Note: Much of this plutonium was used to make the fissionable cores of a type of thermonuclear weapon employing the Teller–Ulam design.
 These so-called 'hydrogen bombs' are a variety of nuclear weapon that use a fission bomb to trigger the nuclear fusion of heavy hydrogen isotopes.
 Their destructive yield is commonly in the millions of tons of TNT equivalent compared with the thousands of tons of TNT equivalent of fission-only devices.)
 Each year about 20 tonnes of the element is still produced as a by-product of the nuclear power industry.
 As much as 1000 tonnes of plutonium may be in storage with more than 200 tonnes of that either inside or extracted from nuclear weapons.

 SIPRI estimated the world plutonium stockpile in 2007 as about 500 tonnes, divided equally between weapon and civilian stocks.

 Radioactive contamination at the Rocky Flats Plant primarily resulted from two major plutonium fires in 1957 and 1969.
 Much lower concentrations of radioactive isotopes were released throughout the operational life of the plant from 1952 to 1992.
 Prevailing winds from the plant carried airborne contamination south and east, into populated areas northwest of Denver.
 The contamination of the Denver area by plutonium from the fires and other sources was not publicly reported until the 1970s.
-According to a 1972 study coauthored by Edward Martell, "In the more densely populated areas of Denver, the Pu contamination level in surface soils is several times fallout", and the plutonium contamination "just east of the Rocky Flats plant ranges up to hundreds of times that from nuclear tests".
+According to a 1972 study, co-authored by Edward Martell, "In the more densely populated areas of Denver, the Pu contamination level in surface soils is several times fallout", and the plutonium contamination "just east of the Rocky Flats plant ranges up to hundreds of times that from nuclear tests".
 As noted by Carl Johnson in Ambio, "Exposures of a large population in the Denver area to plutonium and other radionuclides in the exhaust plumes from the plant date back to 1953."
 Weapons production at the Rocky Flats plant was halted after a combined FBI and EPA raid in 1989 and years of protests.
 The plant has since been shut down, with its buildings demolished and completely removed from the site.